 My life has recently taken a turn for the bizarre.
 Spoiler alert: Me, a tomboy, bought a pair of “jeggings” (jeans + leggings) at the insistence of the salesclerk—uh, stylist.

 I walked passed the clothing store on the way to the gym–so in my sweats and t-shirt–and thought I would slip in to buy a jacket I needed for an upcoming wedding.
-The prices weren’t too high, so I shopped around, unnoticed in my unfashionable clothing.
+The prices weren’t exorbitant, so I shopped around, unnoticed in my unfashionable clothing.

 Then it happened.
 “I’ve got to get you into these,” Denise exclaimed, holding up a pair of the skinniest denim pants I’ve ever seen.

 “Oh, no,” I said.
 “I’m not wearing those.
 Look here,” I pointed to my thighs and belly.
 “Oh, that doesn’t matter,” said the svelte Denise.